 1. Fin and Tail Rot

-As the name suggests, this disease affects the fins and tail of Betta.
+As the name suggests, this disease affects the fins and tails of betta fish.
 It can be caused by bacteria or fungi.
-The fins and tail appear to melt away as a result of rotting.
+The fins and tail appear to melt away or discolor as a result of rotting.

 It can be prevented by keeping the aquarium or living conditions of the fish clean.